clingen-data-model/allele/source/allele/implementation/value_set_list/ancillary_transcript_region_type.md

 ---
 title: ancillary-transcript-region-type
-description: This value set includes only the transcript associated regions that is associated with a transcript allele instance reference coordinate.
+description: This value set includes only the transcript associated regions that is associated with a transcript simple allele reference coordinate.
 source: Sequence Ontology
 id: 21
 usage: core